 Above: Banded cloud head on the nose of a Sting jet

-All these processes with the sting jet are occurring at altitudes up to about 3-4 km above sea level surface.
-The cooled air being much denser than the surrounding air descends rapidly to the surface, producing even stronger winds within the already intense wind field of the cyclone.
+All these processes with the sting jet occur at altitudes up to about 3-4 km above sea level surface.
+The cooled air, being much denser than the surrounding air, descends rapidly to the surface, producing even stronger winds within the already intense wind field of the cyclone.
 The entire region of this cooled, accelerated airflow is narrow, forming what is known as a sting jet.

 Once the sting jet is fully developed, this wind maximum is also very easily recognizable on the satellite imagery as the shape of the cyclone’s comma cloud is hooked just like a scorpion’s tail.
 This gives this dangerous wind region its famous name.

 The composite satellite image above hints at the textbook example of the cyclone overlapped with a scorpion’s tail.
-Looks familiar, isn’t it?
+Looks familiar.

-As mentioned earlier, a sting jet usually affects only a small region of about 100-200 km (100-125 miles) across and is compared to the size of the parent large bomb cyclone pretty narrow.
-The phenomenon usually lasts only for several hours, but if it spreads across the land, destructive winds will occur.
+As mentioned, a sting jet usually affects only a small region of about 100-200 km (100-125 miles) across and is compared to the size of the parent large bomb cyclone pretty narrow.
+The phenomenon usually lasts only for several hours, but destructive winds will occur if it spreads across the land.

 Above: Wind analysis across the extratropical cyclone

-When we see Atlantic storms developing very rapidly or explosively, we can expect their typical satellite appearance of the banded cloud heads could be resulting in sting jets.
-The cloud head is strongly curved towards the core of the cyclone from where the most intense winds will likely blast towards the surface.
+When we see Atlantic storms developing rapidly or explosively, we can expect their typical satellite appearance of the banded cloud heads to result in sting jets.
+The cloud head is strongly curved towards the cyclone’s core, where the most intense winds will likely blast towards the surface.

 How do we forecast these events?

-Sting jets are actually quite difficult to forecast as they are relatively small in size, and because it also depends on how the cyclonic system has developed from its initial stages.
-However, with the high-resolution weather model forecast charts nowadays, we are able to recognize the streaks of particularly violent winds inside the strong wind field with the cyclone in general.
+Sting jets are quite difficult to forecast as they are relatively small in size and depend on how the cyclonic system has developed from its initial stages.
+However, with the current high-resolution weather model forecast charts, we can recognize the streaks of particularly violent winds inside the strong wind field with the cyclone in general.

 Above: An example of wind gusts forecast

-Of course, as we have seen above, we are also able to spot the sting jet developing on satellite images, using various channels and spectrums.
+Of course, as we have seen above, we can also spot the sting jet developing on satellite images using various channels and spectrums.
 As we learned, the end of the cold conveyor belt hints at the sting by a hook-shaped cloud.
-The look of it like the sting in a scorpion’s tail can also hint that this wind maximum has developed.
+Like the sting in a scorpion’s tail, the look of it can also hint that this wind maximum has developed.

 We often use satellite images representing the amount of water vapor in the air, those are usually made up of light and dark shades.
 The darker the shade is painted, the less water vapor is present there.
-As we know that clouds are made when water vapor condenses into water droplets, but around the sting jet, there are often dark fingers of air stretching out, telling us that the rollercoaster of wind is also very dry.
-A small core of fast-moving, cold, dense, dry air.
+As we know, clouds are made when water vapor condenses into water droplets, but around the sting jet, dark fingers of air stretch out, telling us that the rollercoaster of wind is also very dry—a small core of fast-moving, cold, dense, dry air.

 Notable events

 Not every deep extratropical cyclone develops a sting jet.
-In fact, this phenomenon is still known as a quite rare event.
+This phenomenon is still known as a quite rare event.
 Sting jets have been confirmed on only about two dozen of the most intense cyclones over western and central Europe.

 The Isle of Wight, the largest and second-most populous island of England, reported a record-breaking wind gust of 196 km/h (122 mph) for England during the windstorm Eunice on February 18th, 2022.
 This wind gust has surpassed the previous record of 190 km/h (118 mph) set at Gwennap Head, Cornwall in 1979.

-A violent windstorm Leslie brought wind gusts up to 176.4 km/h (109.6 mph) in Figueira da Foz, Vila Verde, Portugal on October 14th, 2018.
+Leslie’s violent windstorm brought wind gusts up to 176.4 km/h (109.6 mph) in Figueira da Foz, Vila Verde, Portugal, on October 14th, 2018.
 Extensive damage was reported in the town, with numerous uprooted trees, severely damaged roofs, and overturned trailers along the highways.

 Above: Radar image of Storm Leslie with damaging sting jet